checkmarx-ts/CxCLI-Docker/README.md

 https://checkmarx.atlassian.net/wiki/spaces/KC/pages/44335590/CxSAST+CLI+Guide

-### Importing Custom CA Certificates
+## Importing Custom CA Certificates

+### Building from Source

-Any binary DER encoded X.509 certificates in files ending in *.cer or *.crt will be imported from the build directory at the time the image build is executed.
+If you are building the docker image from the source, any binary DER encoded X.509 certificates in files located in the root directory ending in *.cer or *.crt will be added to the list of Java trusted CAs.
+Place the certificate files in the build directory at the time the image build is executed.

+### Building a Derived Container

+If you are building a container derived from the pre-built CxCLI docker container (e.g. `FROM docker.pkg.github.com/checkmarx-ts/cxcli-docker/cxcli:latest`), any *.crt or *.cer files in the build root directory will automatically be imported to the list of Java trusted CAs.
+This is done through build triggers that are executed prior to the custom image build.

-### Build with latest plugin:
+## Build with latest plugin:

 With Docker Compose:
 ```sh